Background and current activities

 “A fabulous resource! … I highly recommend this for new and experienced artists/facilitators alike and for those who simply want to bring creative movement into their lives!”
 Louise White, Director, Dacorum Community Dance

-Please contact us if you would like to know more about any aspect of our work.
+Please contact us if you would like to know more about any aspect of our work or view our most recent Promoters Pack here.

 Moving Memory is a company limited by guarantee, number 08567293 and a registered charity, number 1176493.